 (b) contributions equal to those he was making under the Commonwealth Superannuation Act immediately before he ceased to make contributions under that Act prior to being appointed or engaged under this Act,

-whichever is less, and where in relation to any Commonwealth contributor, the amount of contributions which he is required to pay to the Fund is the amount referred to in paragraph (b), there shall be credited to the Fund and charged to the Consolidated Fund the amount by which the amount of those contributions is less than the contributions that the Commonwealth contributor would, but for this subsection, have been required to make to the Fund in respect of those units.
+whichever is less, and where in relation to any Commonwealth contributor, the amount of contributions which he is required to pay to the Fund is the amount referred to in paragraph (b), there shall be credited to the Fund and charged to the Consolidated Account the amount by which the amount of those contributions is less than the contributions that the Commonwealth contributor would, but for this subsection, have been required to make to the Fund in respect of those units.

 (9) Any service by a Commonwealth employee in the Commonwealth Service prior to his appointment or engagement under this Act shall be deemed for the purposes of the State Act, to be service within the meaning of section 6(1) of the State Act.